Sbosh11/fcc-drum-machine/README.md

-This project was build with love for Freecodecamp
+This project was build with love for Freecodecamp [View Drum-machine here](https://drum-machine-sibs.netlify.com).

 ## Available Scripts